Switching to ARM on Amazon EC2 has brought nothing but happiness.

 Introduction

-What's great about AWS Graviton?
+What's so great about AWS Graviton?

-We also published an article six months ago comparing the Arm-equipped m6g.large with the conventional m5.large.https://blog.luispc.com/entry/2020/05/18/190613
+I also wrote an article six months ago comparing the m6g.large, which features an ARM processor, with the older m5.large.https://blog.luispc.com/entry/2020/05/18/190613

 From x86_64 to AArch64 Ansible